• President Reagan Visits the Ireland's Own

 This portrait by Edward Troye is of John Hartwell Cocke II, who built Bremo Plantation in Bremo Bluff, Virginia.
 Today, Bremo Plantation is listed on the National Register of Historic Places.
 In the painting, Cocke is horseback in military regalia with the American flag draped over a cannon by the horse's front legs and tents, possibly military barracks, in the distance.
 Troye was a Swiss-born painter who specialized in painting thoroughbred horses.

-• Washington's Tomb at Mount Vernon
+• Washington's Tomb at Mount Vernon, White House Collection

 William Matthew Prior